 During a dating session your rabbit will be introduced to 3-4 adoptable rabbits under the supervision of a staff member or volunteer who has experience bonding bunnies.
 These sessions are highly structured to maximize the chances of love at first sight.
 When your rabbit is dating, remember that the best match is always made when you let your bunny choose his or her own companion.

-To schedule a Bunny Blind Date please send Mary Cvetan (email@example.com) an email or call the Western PA Humane Society at 412-321-4625, pressing Option 5 to speak to an Adoptions Specialist.
+To schedule a Bunny Blind Date please send Mary Cvetan (firstname.lastname@example.org) an email or call Humane Animal Rescue at 412-345-7300 to speak with an Adoptions Specialist.

 If you are at Humane Animal Rescue and meet a rabbit you think your rabbit would like to date, you may put down a $25 deposit on the rabbit to hold him or her until the blind date.
 Deposits to hold a rabbit may only be made in person and although they are non-refundable, they may be applied towards the adoption fee.

 Become a Bunny Buddy